 Yes and no. When you create an account you set your home location.
 That is the only location you can watch on a TV.

 *Related: Want to cut the cord but don’t know which platform to pick?
-Check out our Hulu or Netflix guide to see which platform is best.*
+Read our Hulu or Netflix guide to see which platform is best.*

 One of the best features is the amount of on-demand content you get with a subscription.
 Not only can you watch first run episodes of your favorite shows when they air, you can catch up on all the past episodes easily.

-What other questions do you have about the available channels?
 What channel(s) have you had a hard time finding access to on streaming services?
-Is cable worth the $110 average price tag?